AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

         shared.savages_mutex.unlock() # integrity have been satisfied
         eat(i) # feast
 ```
-In the behaviour of the savage we can see all the synchronisation used in the implementation of the task.
+In the behaviour of the savage we can see all the synchronisation mechanisms used in the implementation of the task.

+##### Barrier
-First as was mentioned the savages eat only together.
+First of all, as was mentioned before, the savages eat only together.
 That is why we need a barrier.
 We need a reusable barrier as the code is executed in an endless loop.
-The barrier implementation I have used was introduced on third seminar of the subject PPDS.
+The barrier implementation I have used was introduced to us on third seminar of the subject PPDS by the lecturers.

 The barrier is a synchronisation mechanism that is a basically a generalisation of rendezvous for multiple threads.
 It is used for multiple threads to wait for each other in order to execute their job.
 We used it in order for the savages to start to eat only when all of them have already eaten.
 Meaning, that for example, it cannot happen that if there would be 2 savages, only one of them would be eating.
 Always, both of them need to finish eating their portion in order to start eating again.
+If one of them have finished eating, he has to wait at the barrier for the other savage to finish eating, so both of them may together pass through the barrier.

 The next synchronisation mechanism used is Mutex.

+##### Mutex

 The Mutex is locking mechanism used to synchronise access to critical section.
 In our problem, the critical section is modification of content of the pot, that is shared between the savages and the chefs.
 In order to check or modify the number of portions, we need to lock the mutex as we want only one savage at one time to access the pot.

 As was described in the section before, about the class Shared, empty_pot and full_pot are Events.

+##### Event

-Event is a synchronisation mechanism that is used to notify multiple waiting threads that something has happened, and they may continue with the code execution.
+Event is a synchronisation mechanism that is used to notify multiple waiting threads that something has happened, that some condition has become true.
 As in our implementation, we have multiple chefs, as well as multiple savages, we have used Event for signalisation pot state between them.

 In the code snippet we see, that first the savage checks whether there are any portions left.

-If the pot is empty, the savage signals to all the chefs that the pot is empty.
+If the pot is empty, condition is satisfied, the savage signals to all the chefs that the pot is empty.
 Then the savage clears the full_pot event, so it may be later used by the chefs for signalisation.
 The savage then waits for the pot to be filled by chefs.

 If the pot is not empty, the savage may take his/her portion and as he/she finished modifying the pot content, the mutex may be unlocked.

 The savage may then eat the portion he/she had taken from the pot before.

+When the savage has fished eating, he/she then waits at the barrier for the remaining savages to finish eating as well.
 #### Chef behaviour
 Now we will focus on behaviour of a chef.
 As before, for the savage behaviour, I have removed the control prints to shorten the code and added the commentaries for better explanation.
 ```python